cszhangtao/cszhangtao.github.io/_pages/member.md

 - Zhengquan Li (Master, MUST, 09/2022-05/2024)
   - Thesis: *Guiding Users on How to Effectively Use Apps by Automated Responses*
-  - Higher Education: PhD Student, The Hong Kong University of Science and Technology (Guangzhou), China
+  - Postgraduate Education: PhD Student, The Hong Kong University of Science and Technology (Guangzhou), China

 - Junhao Chen (Master, MUST, 09/2022-05/2024)
   - Thesis: *Bug Discovery from App User Reviews Using Sentiment Analysis*